Tareq4322/BatteryTile/README.md

 Tap it once.

-When prompted, enable "Tile Toolkit" in Accessibility Settings.
+When prompted, enable "QS Toolkit" in Accessibility Settings.

 Done.
 Tapping the tile now locks your screen without disabling fingerprint unlock.